 More Writer’s Workshop

 Learn more about Writer’s Workshop and how it can help you create writers (not just grammar workbook filler-outers!).
 We invite you to check out the Writer’s Workshop Curriculum Guide.
 Then see how Layers of Learning can change your whole homeschool into a happy, hands-on family school with the Writer’s Workshop Guidebook.
 We believe learning is about exploring!
+If you like exploring, you’ll love the rest of the Layers of Learning program too – history, geography, science, and art, all taught with your whole family exploring together.

 Get the first Layers of Learning unit free when you sign up for the monthly newsletter.